Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Bad file size (.BFSZ, 0B1h)

-Attempt to mount a file that is smaller than 512 bytes or larger than 32 MBytes.
+An attempt has been made to mount a file that is smaller than 512 bytes or larger than 32 MBytes.

 * Invalid cluster number or sequence (.ICLUS, 0B0h)